top of page

 1. while the Return is due and payable within 60 days of completion, the taxable-date is still the date contracts are exchanged (unless completion is conditional per the contract).

-2. The 60-day Return is not required if the taxpayer has already declared the sale on their usual SA Tax Return, in which case, the tax is payable by the usual 31 January deadline (not 60 days) (this is only possible if a property sale exchanges between 6 Feb - 5 Apr in any year and an SA Tax Return is submitted between 6 Apr - 4 Jun).
+2. The 60-day Return is not required if the taxpayer has already declared the sale on their usual SA Tax Return (submitted by 4 June following the tax year-end), in which case, the tax is payable by the usual 31 January deadline (not 60 days) (this is only possible if a property sale exchanges between 6 Feb - 5 Apr in any year and an SA Tax Return is submitted between 6 Apr - 4 Jun).

 3. Likewise, the 60-day Return is not required if there is no Capital Gains Tax payable (e.g. the gain is covered by the CGT Annual Exemption).